lucasrla/remarks/README.md

 # Setup and usage

 Please note that `remarks` is still highly experimental software.
+In any case, pull requests are warmly welcome!

-Although I expect it to be easy to install and use on Linux and Windows, it has been used only on a `macOS Catalina` computer and a reMarkable tablet at `2.2.0.48` so far.
+Although I expect `remarks` to be easy to install and use on Linux and Windows, so far it has been used only on a macOS Catalina computer and a ([1st generation](https://remarkable.com/store/remarkable)) reMarkable tablet with software versions `2.2.0.48`, `2.3.0.16`, and `2.4.1.30`.

 Because `remarks` depends only on [PyMuPDF](https://github.com/pymupdf/PyMuPDF) and [Shapely](https://github.com/Toblerity/Shapely), there is no need to install `imagemagick`, `opencv`, or any additional image library.
-If [OCRmyPDF](https://github.com/jbarlow83/OCRmyPDF) is available on your machine, `remarks` may (optionally) use it.
+If [OCRmyPDF](https://github.com/jbarlow83/OCRmyPDF) is available on your computer, `remarks` may (optionally) use it.

 ## 1. Copy files from the `xochitl` directory to your computer

-I find using `rsync` the easiest way to copy files from/to your tablet.
-Check out my repository [lucasrla/rm-utils](https://github.com/lucasrla/rm-utils) for my SSH & `rsync` setup.
+I find using `rsync` the easiest way to copy files from/to your reMarkable tablet.
+Check out the repository [lucasrla/remarkable-utils](https://github.com/lucasrla/remarkable-utils) for the SSH & `rsync` setup I use (which includes automatic backups based on `cron`).

-Alternatively, you can use the good old `scp` to copy files from the device to your computer:
+Alternatively, you can use the good old `scp` to copy files from the tablet to your computer:

-- On your reMarkable device, go to `Menu > Settings > About`, then under the `Copyrights and Licenses` tab, scroll down the `General Information` text.
-Right after the paragraph titled "GPLv3 Compliance", there will be the username (`root`), password and IP address needed for `SSH`.
+- On your reMarkable tablet, go to `Menu > Settings > Help > About`, then tap on `Copyrights and licenses`.
+In `General information`, right after the section titled "GPLv3 Compliance", there will be the username (`root`), password and IP addresses needed for `SSH`.

 - Using these credentials, `scp` the contents of `/home/root/.local/share/remarkable/xochitl` from your reMarkable to a directory on your computer.
 It may take a while depending on the size of your document collection and the quality of your wifi network.

-- To prevent any unintented interruptions, you can (optionally) switch off the Auto sleep feature in `Menu > Settings > Power` before transferring the files.
+- To prevent any unintented interruptions, you can (optionally) switch off the `Auto sleep` feature in `Menu > Settings > Battery` before transferring your files.

 ## 2. Clone, install and run `remarks`